srozemuller/rozemuller_blog/content/blog/2021-06-10-avd-automation-cocktail-the-menu/index.md

 - [Sweet Orange Sunset](https://www.rozemuller.com/avd-automation-cocktail-avd-automated-with-azure-cli/) (If you like orange and orange only with no other sidesteps like modules etc, then take this Azure CLI only cocktail)
 - [Dutch Bloody Harry](https://www.rozemuller.com/avd-automation-cocktail-avd-automated-with-terraform-cloud/) (An orange coloured cocktail with Terraform Cloud, GitHub and PowerShell.
 Also with automated assignements and custom role creation)
 - [Santa’s Tree Ride](https://www.rozemuller.com/avd-automation-cocktail-deploy-avd-azuread-with-devops-and-az-avd/) (A festive cocktail with Azure DevOps, YAML and Az.Avd PowerShell module.)
+- Juicy Jungle Beats (A full automated deployment with Rest API, PowerShell with a Zero Trust configuration)

 Enjoy your vacation 🌴 and this cocktail 🧉.